katat/vbot/README.md

 # vbot
-A visual regression testing tool, that it is easier to share the tests and communicate among the team.
+A visual regression testing tool, that it is easy to create tests, share the works and communicate among the team.

 ## Install
 `npm install -g vbot`